Research on Infant Brain Development

 - Exercise and Good Food Supports Your Child's Body, Soul, and Mind!
 Physical activity, nutrition, and good health encourage connections in children's brains and help support emotional and mental growth.
 Daily exercise, lots of outdoor playtime, a balanced diet, and health screenings can all help encourage learning.

 - Early Detection and Treatment Can Optimize Your Child's Learning and Development Potential.
 Studies have shown that for certain learning disabilities and developmental delays, brain connections can be “rewired" to help improve learning, if they are detected and treated early on.
 Be an active part of your child's learning and development!
-Track her learning progress (we suggest with Playful Bee's help!), and seek advice from professionals.
+Track his learning progress (with Playful Bee's help!), and seek advice from professionals.

-More than anything, when you take an active role in your child's learning, you help her and her brain be the best they can be.
-Whether you listen to music together, feed her healthy food, make sure she's getting enough rest, or sharing new experiences like a trip to the beach or the zoo, you can be sure that your efforts are giving her the best start possible!
+More than anything, when you take an active role in your child's learning, you help his and his brain be the best they can be.
+Whether you listen to music together, feed his healthy food, make sure he's getting enough rest, or sharing new experiences like a trip to the beach or the zoo, you can be sure that your efforts are giving his the best start possible!

 For more information: